WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 ^^^^^^^^^^^^^

-The ``responseClass.plotResponse()`` method is very similar to ``plotForces`` except that it will plot the time series of a bodies motion in a given degree of freedom.
+The ``responseClass.plotResponse()`` method is very similar to ``plotForces`` except that it will plot the time series of a body's motion in a given degree of freedom.
 For example, ``output.plotResponse(1,5)`` will plot the pitch motion of the 1st body.
 The position, velocity and acceleration of that body is shown.